Sidd2712/HTTP_Server/README.md

-# Minimal HTTP Server in Node.js
+# HTTP Server in Node.js

 This is a simple HTTP server implemented in Node.js using the native `net` module.
 It demonstrates how to handle raw TCP connections, parse HTTP/1.1 requests, support persistent connections, handle multiple concurrent clients, and serve basic routes including static files with gzip compression.